 Brendan Smith is the Owner and Director of A Step Ahead Incorporated (ASA).
 As Director of ASA Smith overseas all basketball operations including: summer camps boys / girls AAU teams, school vacation clinics and weekly skills classes.
-In addition to his duties at ASA, Smith has served boys' varsity basketball coach at Boston Latin School since the 2007-08 season.
+In addition to his duties at ASA, Smith has served boys' varsity basketball coach at Boston Latin School since the 2006-07 season.
 During his tenure, Smith has lead the Wolfpack to two DCL Championships, and five tournament births.
 Smith has previously coached men's college basketball at Mt.
 Ida College, and high school basketball at Newton North High School.
-Most recently, Smith successfully completed both the written and floor exams of referee school to join the referee fraternity and became a member of Board 27.
+Most recently, Smith successfully completed the requirements to become a MIAA/MSSAA certified coach.
+In 2010 Smith passed both the written and floor exams of referee school to join the referee fraternity and became a member of Board 27.
 He earned his undergraduate degree in Human Performance & Fitness at Umass Boston and received his Masters of Education degree from Cambridge College.

 David Pierce teaches history at Brockton High School.
 Pierce coached the Oliver Ames J.V. boy's basketball team in Easton, MA, for two years and has previously coached high school freshman at Boston Latin School and Fairfield Academy in Connecticut.
 In addition, he has coached AAU basketball for ASA and summer league basketball for Boston Latin School.
 Pierce has a Masters in Secondary Education from UMass Boston and is a graduate of Wheaton College.